 The sturdy brick building at 3436 N. Port Washington Rd. is the home of Shiloh Tabernacle Church, and has been for many years.
 But look closer.
 There are three owls carved above the entry.

 This building has a secret past.

 It was built in 1922 by the Order of Owls, a secret society fond of rituals and fanciful titles (they called their lodges “nests”).
-A real estate description noted the two-story 21,000-square-foot lodge hall contained a basement bowling alley with fully equipped tavern.
-The first floor featured a 57 x 74-foot meeting hall with kitchen, wardrobe rooms, and two bar rooms.
+A real estate description noted the two-story 21,000-square-foot lodge hall contained a basement bowling alley with a fully equipped tavern.
+The first floor featured a 57 x 74-foot meeting hall with a kitchen, wardrobe rooms, and two bar rooms.
 The second floor had offices, another kitchen, and two additional meeting halls — both of which were equipped with bars for a total of five in one building.

 “The newspaper paragraphers have a sound basis in fact for their threadbare joke about the man who cannot find his latch-key hole when he reaches home after the lodge banquet,” commented W.S.
 Harwood in a May 1897 article in the North American Review.

 The Order of Owls, whose thirsty members built this nest, took wing in 1904, as a result of a philosophical discussion between a group of friends in South Bend, Indiana.

 “Out in Indiana,” wrote Frank L. Nelson, in the April 1912 edition of The Hampton Magazine, “when three or four men get together they are very apt to organize a secret society with benevolent features attached.

 “Many of these societies never get beyond the city limits of their birthplaces,” Nelson continued.
 “The Order of Owls is different.
 In fact, it is so different that in the space of eight years it has grown from the original group of seven men, or the group of seven original men, if you prefer, to nearly 1,800 subordinate nests with approximately 200,000 members.”